Gringee/Projekt_Frontend/README.md

 ### Photo Feed

 - View all photos or browse by folders.
-- Filter photos by user.
+- Filter photos by user or photo ID.
 - Add new photos.
 - Delete photos (only by the photo author).
-- Photos are saved in local storage and visible to all users.
+- Photos are saved in local storage and visible in the photo feed.

 ### Add Photo

 - Add a new photo with a name and optional folder.
 - Photos are saved in local storage and visible in the photo feed.

+### Folder Management

+- Add, edit, and delete folders.
+- Folders are saved in local storage and used to organize photos.

 ## Installation